-|Take the chance to order breakfast at the Chuquiragua Lodge before beginning the tour. (not included with pass).
+Take the chance to order breakfast at the Chuquiragua Lodge before beginning the tour. (not included with pass).

 Enter Cotopaxi National Park and visit interpretation center.

-Hike to the Limpiopungo Lagoon, a stunning glacial lake in the shadow of the Cotopaxi Volcano.
+Visit the Limpiopungo Lagoon, a stunning glacial lake in the shadow of the Cotopaxi Volcano.

-Visit the José Rivas Refuge, the main base camp for the volcano.
+Hike to the José Rivas Refuge, the main base camp for the volcano.

 Hike to the surface of a glacier before continuing to a scenic lookout point for panoramic views of the Cotopaxi Volcano.